 Vishal Awasthi, CTO for Dolphin Enterprise Solutions Corp, thinks RPA isn’t magic.
 “A broken process—whether done by a person or RPA—is still broken.
 Organizations need to develop a process roadmap to figure out areas that need to be streamlined, and then leverage RPA wherever it makes the most sense.”

-On getting the best out of RPAs and removing the dark side of robotic processing automation (RPA)
+On getting the best out of RPAs and removing the dark side of robotic processing automation (RPA).

 “For the classic, rules-based RPAs, if the rules get too complex, or get set up by business analysts not familiar with all the nuances of the processes, RPA can produce incorrect results and put companies at risk.
 This is a classic case where you gain efficiency at the cost of effectiveness,” adds Awasthi

 Although RPA targets simplistic, repeatable tasks, end-to-end automation may be fallible because many DevOps processes are dynamic and unpredictable.
 There should be agile processes to solve the complexity of modern technology stacks and infrastructure.
 In addition, human-in-the-loop automation can be the future of DevOps automation.
-A competent business process automation company can help enterprises get immense benefits of process automation with its business process automation services in real-time.
+A competent business process automation company can help enterprises get immense benefits from process automation with its business process automation services in real-time.

 Technology experts can learn from the RPA movement and apply notes to eliminate the risks of modern production operations.
-There are many unique problems involved in a DevOps process automation that you can eliminate with proper human judgment and automate repetitive manual steps.
+There are many unique problems involved in DevOps process automation that you can eliminate with proper human judgment and automate repetitive manual steps.